Tân Định Church

 It was built during the French colonial period in the 1870s and completed on 16 December 1876, when Vietnam was part of French Indochina.
 The architecture is mainly neo-Romanesque, but it also has some neo-Gothic and neo-Renaissance elements.
 It has been painted pastel-pink both on the exterior and interior since 1957, earning it the nickname "the pink church" (nhà thờ màu hồng).

 It is the second-largest church in Ho Chi Minh City, after Notre-Dame Basilica in District 1.

-They both belong to the Archdiocese of Ho Chi Minh City.
+They both belong to the Archdiocese of Ho Chi Minh City but different deanery when Tân Định Church is belong to the same name deanery while the Notre-Dame Basilica is Sài Gòn – Chợ Quán.
 Tân Định Church is not a cathedral; Notre-Dame is the cathedral (seat) of this metropolitan archdiocese.

-Its address is 289 Hai Bà Trưng Street, Ward 8 (Phường 8), District 3, Ho Chi Minh City.
+The address of the church is 289 Hai Bà Trưng Street, Ward 8, District 3 (now is Xuân Hòa Ward), Ho Chi Minh City.

+Transport

+Line 4 of HCMC Metro was planned, which a section of it run underground of Hai Bà trưng Street and its closest station to the church is initially named as Le Van Tam Park station.